Euchie23/SquidStack/Foundation/README.md

 # 🧱 Foundation 🧱📚🦑

 ### 📋 Executive Summary

-This dashboard is not about patterns or conclusions — it’s about **building trust in the data** through transparent methods and reproducible validation steps.
+This dashboard is not about patterns or conclusions, it’s about **building trust in the data** through transparent methods and reproducible validation steps.
 It presents the **analytical method validation efforts** that form the backbone of a broader investigation into marine pollution, using *Illex argentinus* as a bioindicator species.

 It focuses on the reliability of data obtained from two key instrumental techniques: